Ford Mustang: Seventh generation (S650; 2024)

 Ford previewed the seventh-generation Mustang at the 2022 Detroit Auto Show on September 14, in a special event called "The Stampede".
 As part of its introduction, multiple track-only models were showcased, such as a NASCAR Cup Series body, a V8 Supercar version, and multiple GT racing versions, among others.
-Also announced was the addition of the “Dark Horse” series.
-Bridging the gap between the Mach 1 and now-discontinued GT350, the Dark Horse performs much the same role as the 2012–2013 Boss 302 Mustangs — a street legal car with enhanced performance on road courses.
+Also announced was the addition of the "Dark Horse" series.
+Bridging the gap between the Mach 1 and now-discontinued GT350, the Dark Horse performs much the same role as the 2012–2013 Boss 302 Mustangs—a street legal car with enhanced performance on road courses.
 The seventh generation Mustang is assembled at Ford's Flat Rock Assembly Plant and began production on May 1, 2023, initially available with either the redesigned 2.3 L EcoBoost turbocharged 4-cylinder with 315 hp, or the revised, 4th generation Coyote V8 with 480–486 hp in the GT and 500 hp in the Dark Horse.
 At launch, three transmissions were offered: a Getrag 6-speed manual (GT only), a Tremec 6-speed manual transmission (Dark Horse only), or a 10-speed automatic transmission (available on all trims).
+A supercharged, track-focused variant of the Mustang Dark Horse, known as the Dark Horse SC, was unveiled on January 15, 2026.